DONGChuan/DONGChuan.github.io/_posts/2016-02-15-Struts-ONGL.md

 ### merge

-The same as 'append' but in different order:
+The same as `append` but in different order:

 1. First Entry of the First Iterator
 2. First Entry of the Second Iterator